 Taylor earned her B.A. in theatre from Columbia College, and began her career as an actor in Chicago.
-She worked with Catharsis Productions as a sexual assault prevention educator, performing over 350 educational shows for 50,000+ military service members across the United States.
+She toured with Catharsis Productions as a sexual assault prevention educator, performing over 350 educational shows for 50,000+ military service members across the United States.

 Taylor has had leadership roles in nonprofit communications, including as director of communications and development at a local community kitchen and assistant director of communications at the Chicago Council of Global Affairs, where she led media relations for three research teams, including the former U.S. Ambassador to NATO.